EmilPoiesz/Horn_Envelope/README.md

 ``dataset_sentence_creation.py`` converts the datapoints into sentence/label pairs, that can be used to query the large language models

-``dataset_visualization.ipynb`` is a notebook, that visualizes some features of the dataset and gives a general analysis of the structure
+``dataset_visualization.ipynb`` is a notebook that visualizes some features of the dataset and gives a general analysis of the structure

-``dataset_refactor.py`` refactors the data according to the system that is used in the rule extraction as well (age containers etc.)

 ## Probing
 The probing of the language models is done using the huggingface.co API.
 The corresponding files are